University Of Texas At Austin

 Folco

-Folco of Marseilles was a Provençal poet who later became a Cistercian monk and finally served as Bishop of Toulouse (France).
+Folco of Marseille was a Provençal poet who later became a Cistercian monk and finally served as Bishop of Toulouse (France).
 Dante praises Folco in his De vulgari eloquentia (2.6.6) as an accomplished poet.
-Like Cunizza who first praised him to Dante (9.37-42), Folco was driven by intense amorous desire--he says he "burned" even more than Dido, who inhabits the infernal circle of lust --but enjoys an afterlife of joy and loving admiration free of regret and recrimination.
+Like Cunizza who first praised him to Dante (9.37-42), Folco was driven by intense amorous desire--he says he "burned" even more than Dido, who inhabits the infernal circle of lust--but enjoys an afterlife of joy and loving admiration free of regret and recrimination.
 What he does condemn--again following the example of Cunizza and consistent with his religious calling--are the failings of current Church leaders, the pope in particular.
 Folco's name, which echoes the Latin fulgo ("I shine"), reinforces Dante's conception of Venus as the sphere of burning passion.

 Back to top.